Trump classified papers indictment unsealed – follow live

 Former president Donald Trump showed highly-classified information to unauthorised persons on two separate occasions, according to a copy of the indictment against him that has been obtained by The Independent.

-The 49-page, 37-count indictment was unsealed on Friday after Mr Trump released a series of social media posts revealing that he has been indicted by a grand jury under supervision of Special Counsel Jack Smith.
+The 49-page, 38-count indictment was unsealed on Friday after Mr Trump released a series of social media posts revealing that he has been indicted by a grand jury under the supervision of Special Counsel Jack Smith.

 The indictment details the charges against Mr Trump and Walt Nauta, a former US Navy noncommissioned officer who left government service to work for Mr Trump after his term ended in January 2021.

 The former president has lashed out on Truth Social at Mr Smith calling him a “deranged lunatic”.
-The special counsel for his part gave a brief and dignified explanation of the sweeping indictment and the law applies to everyone.
+The special counsel for his part gave a brief explanation of the sweeping indictment and said that the law applies to everyone.

 ‘We have one set of laws and they apply to everyone’